 - Next we helped a Malawian rice-farmers’ association join the World Fair Trade Organisation.

-- Our third project is a video in 2021 from people in Malawi affected by climate change.
+- In 2021 we made a video from people in Malawi affected by climate change.

-- Our fourth project helps 5 Scottish Fair Trade organisations optimise their relations with their suppliers.
+- In 2021 we advised 5 Scottish Fair Trade organisations how to optimise relations with their suppliers.

-- A future project may be on how the media talks about other countries.
+- Future work may be on how the media talks about other countries.

-- Thrive promotes women and girls; most of our people are women.
+- Thrive promotes women and girls; all our people are women.

 - Thrive promotes measures to reduce climate change.

-- Thrive people work with minimum office costs: we are working to reduce poverty.
+- Thrive people work with minimum office costs: we are nimble as we work to reduce poverty.

-Thrive directors are based in Cameroon (Yaoundé), Malawi (Livingstonia) and Scotland (Lochaber, Glencoe and Edinburgh).
+Thrive directors live in Cameroon (Yaoundé), Malawi (Livingstonia) and Scotland (Lochaber, Glencoe and Edinburgh).

 Thrive is a board member of Scotland’s International Development Alliance.